CAS-CLab/Training-Tricks-for-Binarized-Neural-Networks/README.md

 # Training-Tricks-for-Binarized-Neural-Networks
-The collection of training tricks of binarized neural networks from previously published/pre-print work on binary networks.
+A collection of training tricks of binarized neural networks from previously published/pre-print work on binary networks. **[larq](https://github.com/larq/larq) further provides an open-source deep learning library for training neural networks with extremely low precision weights and activations, such as Binarized Neural Networks (BNNs).**

 ### 1. Modified ResNet block structure
 ```python